BertrandTheHealer/speck/README.md

 Speck is a molecule renderer with the goal of producing figures that are as attractive as they are practical.
 Express your molecule clearly _and_ with style.

+## Differences from the original

+Dark theme
+Enter compound name to search for structure from an online database View short description of current structure
+Suppress notifications for some errors that don't affect the page's functionality

 <p align="center">
   <img src="https://raw.githubusercontent.com/wwwtyro/speck/gh-pages/static/screenshots/demo-2.png">
 </p>

 ## Try it live

-Try speck out live in your browser here: http://wwwtyro.github.io/speck/
+Try speck out live in your browser here: https://bertrandthehealer.github.io/speck/

 ## Features